-- The windscreen wipers will only work when the ignition is switched on. - In vehicles fitted with alarms and in certain versions, the windscreen wipers only operate when the ignition is on and the bonnet closed. - When in use, the wipers do not go as far as the rest position.
-When the lever is moved to position 0, they are totally hidden. - The next speed down will automatically be selected if wiper speed 2 ⇒ page 120, fig. 84 or 3 is selected when the vehicle stops.
+- The windscreen wipers will only work when the ignition is switched on. - Certain versions of vehicles with alarms only permit the windscreen wiper to function when the ignition is on and the bonnet closed. - When in use, the wipers do not go as far as the rest position.
+When the lever is moved to position 0, they are totally hidden.

+• The next speed down will automatically be selected if speed \Rightarrow page 120, fig. 84 (2) or (3) is selected when the vehicle stops.
 The set speed will be resumed when the vehicle starts again.

-- The windscreen will be wiped again after approximately five seconds once the "automatic wipe/wash system" has been operated while the vehicle is in transit (automatic function).
-If the windscreen wiper function is activated within three seconds of the automatic function, a new cleaning cycle begins without performing the final wipe.
-To reactivate the "automatic" function the ignition must be turned off and on again. - When the "intermittent wipe function" is on, the intervals are directly proportional to the speed.
-This way, the higher the vehicle speed the shorter the intervals. - The wiper will try to wipe away any obstacles that are on the windscreen.
+• The windscreen will be wiped again after approximately five seconds once the "automatic wipe/wash system" has been operated while the vehicle is in transit (weeping function).
+If the windscreen wiper function is activated within three seconds of the weeping function, a new cleaning cycle is started without the previous one finishing.
+To recover the "weeping" function, the ignition should be turned off and restarted.

+• When the "intermittent wipe function" is on, the intervals are directly proportional to the speed.
+This way, the higher the vehicle speed the shorter the intervals.

+• The wiper will try to wipe away any obstacles that are on the windscreen.
 The wiper will stop moving if the obstacle blocks its path.
-Remove the obstacle and switch the wiper back on again. - Before removing any objects that may be trapped in the side areas of the windscreen, always move the wiper arms to the service position (horizontal).
+Remove the obstacle and switch the wiper back on again.

+• Before removing any objects that may be trapped in the side areas of the windscreen, always move the wiper arms to the service position (horizontal).